ropensci/roweb/tutorials/rinat_tutorial.md

-Another use for a fuzzy search is searching for a common name or habitat, e.g. searching for all observations that might happen in a vernal pool.
+Another use for a fuzzy search is searching for a common name or habitat, e.g. searching for all observations that might occur in a vernal pool.
 We can then see all the species names found.

 ```r
 vp_obs <- get_inat_obs(query = "vernal pool")